 In the waning months of World War II, Magda Herzberger's life ended, and a new one began.
-That second life, the one she lives now, was born out of one of the most horrific atrocities that humans ever have committed against each other.
+That second life was born out of one of the most horrific atrocities that humans ever have committed against each other.

-Yet now, nearly 75 years later, that second life inspires, offering a still-steady voice of hope — and of warning — to anyone willing to listen.
+Yet now, more than 75 years later, that second life inspires, offering a still-steady voice of hope — and of warning — to anyone willing to listen.
 Herzberger, 93, is among the dwindling number of souls known as Holocaust survivors.

 What she has to say is important.
 Maybe now more than ever.